b00f/dana/README.md

-#Dana, Symbol of Wisdom
+#Dana

-'Dana' is an open source and free software for whom want to extend their knowledge!
+'Dana' is an open source and free software for whom want to extend their knowledge.
+'Dana' has greate user-interface for 'Spaced Repetition' learning technique.

 ##About name: